 The site’s megaproject involved both new and revamped facilities, and was set to have a deep impact on overall operations.
-At T-15 months before shutting down the first major unit, our consultants conducted a series of interviews with key operations, maintenance, reliability, and project staff in order to pinpoint key strengths and gaps, and understand how integration functioned at the site.
+At T-15 months before shutting down the first major unit, AP-Canada conducted a series of interviews with key operations, maintenance, reliability, and project staff in order to pinpoint key strengths and gaps, and understand how integration functioned at the site.
 Following an analysis of the interview results, AP-Canada provided a presentation to site leadership that defined major gaps against best practice.

 Site leadership was dictating how long commissioning and startup were to take based on older, not entirely relevant events that did not reflect the needs of a megaproject.
 To gain a better understanding of schedule norms, AP-Canada conducted a benchmarking study that looked at recent Industry turnarounds with similar scope and size.

-For the seven months following the initial interview, an AP-Canada consultant worked with the site both on-site and remotely to develop a fit-for-purpose commissioning and startup plan.
-During this time, our consultant educated the site on what goes into a commissioning and startup plan, worked to improve overall departmental integration into the megaproject, and held meetings to ensure alignment among site leadership, site personnel, and key contractors.
+For the seven months following the initial interview, an AP-Canada associate worked with the site both on-site and remotely to develop a fit-for-purpose commissioning and startup plan.
+During this time, our associate educated the site on what goes into a commissioning and startup plan, worked to improve overall departmental integration into the megaproject, and held meetings to ensure alignment among site leadership, site personnel, and key contractors.

 AP-Canada delivered a number of valuable takeaways to the client site to guide them through the pending megaproject and provide a strong foundation for future success.

 - The benchmarking study identified norms for mechanical completion relevant to the site’s project profile, allowing site leadership to better set schedule targets.